If you’ve been thinking about doing a real estate course in Australia, don’t wait any longer.

 Research the requirements for local council planning and building permits.
 Read contracts of sale and understand the purpose of the section 32.
 Take the initiative and you’ll be rewarded and, most importantly, your clients will appreciate it!

-Find out more about how to become a real estate agent in Australia here.
+Find out more about how to become a real estate agent through each course here.